Research

 AI-Ready Data: The 90-Day Sprint That Determines Whether Your AI Investment Pays Off

-Every AI vendor presentation ends with the same asterisk: *results depend on data quality.* That caveat absorbs 60% of AI project failures, according to Gartner
+Every AI vendor presentation ends with the same asterisk: *results depend on data quality.* That caveat absorbs 60% of AI project failures, according to Gartner's February 2025 analysis of enterprise

 March 2026